DoESLiverpool/covid19/README.md

-If you are not self-isolating, then find out more about how you can [help with visor production at DoES Liverpool](https://github.com/DoESLiverpool/covid19/blob/master/visor-designs/laser-cut/production.md), then look for some open slots on the schedule and [add your name to the visor-making schedule](https://docs.google.com/spreadsheets/d/1Nn2kCCu9TOgxJlUh01Y-L10jXJNEoijAkrV9hTZMpOo/) and let us know you're coming by [posting here](https://github.com/DoESLiverpool/covid19/issues/1).
+If you are not self-isolating, then find out more about how you can [help with visor production at DoES Liverpool](https://github.com/DoESLiverpool/covid19/blob/master/visor-designs/laser-cut/production.md), and [add your name to the visor-making schedule](https://docs.google.com/spreadsheets/d/1Nn2kCCu9TOgxJlUh01Y-L10jXJNEoijAkrV9hTZMpOo/) and let us know you're coming by [posting here](https://github.com/DoESLiverpool/covid19/issues/1).
 Please only visit the building by prior arrangement so we can keep each other as safe as possible.

 <img src="https://user-images.githubusercontent.com/26458780/78045785-43d74680-736e-11ea-89d8-9cda9027d8e4.png" height="230" >